How to Level Up Your Agency With Enterprise SEO Metrics

 What Metrics To Use When Reporting on Enterprise SEO

-When figuring out the specific metrics you want to use, you first need to know what your client’s goals are.
-Investing dozens of hours creating reports and updates for a variety of stakeholders is a complete waste of time if you aren’t putting the numbers they are most interested in seeing.
+Either way, investing dozens of hours creating reports and updates for a variety of stakeholders is a complete waste of time if you aren’t putting the numbers they are most interested in seeing.
+Think about it.
+A busy executive won't be interested in marginal changes to the number of website impressions if they're more concerned about improving search results.

 Adam Dince, Director of SEO at RingCentral and former Director of SEO at Deluxe Corp., explains how typical SEO metrics are scalable up to the enterprise level.
 It's not about finding whole new metrics and more about learning which of these metrics are most relevant to enterprise-level clients:

 Before moving forward, review your client’s needs and your agency’s responsibilities.
-Whether it’s driving traffic to a website or generating sales, or driving conversions.
+Whether it’s driving organic search traffic to a website or generating sales, or driving conversions.
 Whatever the goal, make sure the metrics you use always speak to it.

 Adam Dince, Director of SEO at RingCentral